Conditional not displacement: fast multi-oscillator control with a single qubit

-We now construct the specific conditional displacement for our circuit QED system using the CNOD approach.
-We consider a two-level system of frequency $\omega_q$ dispersively coupled to an EM mode of frequency $\omega_c$.
-Working in the frame rotating with the ground state of the ancilla and the EM mode, such a system is described by a dispersive Hamiltonian:

 where $\chi$ is the coupling strength, $\ket{e}$ is the ancilla excited state, and $a$ is the EM mode lowering operator.
-We start with a pulse whose Fourier decomposition is anti-symmetric with respect to the frequency of the EM mode when the ancilla is excited ($\omega_c^{(e)}$) and thus has a zero at that frequency, as shown in Fig.\ref{fig:AS pulse}b.
-This anti-symmetric pulse will generate a cavity displacement only if the ancilla is in the ground state, and not in the excited state.
+We start with a pulse whose Fourier amplitude at the frequency of the EM mode when the ancilla is excited ($\omega_c^{(e)}$) is zero.
+While any such drive would suffice, we implement the CNOD with anti-symmetric pulses, as shown in Fig.\ref{fig:AS pulse}b.
+We chose the anti-symmetric shape as it should provide robustness to imperfections in pulse delivery, for example, an amplitude-dependent transfer matrix.
+These pulses will induce a displacement of the memory mode only if the ancilla is in the ground state, and not in the excited state.
+However, as the pulse is applied, an additional conditional rotation of the phase space of the EM mode is induced by the static Hamiltonian.
+Therefore, the overall system evolution during such a drive is given by the unitary

+where $\tau$ is the duration of the anti-symmetric pulse, $ \mathcal{D} (\beta)= e^{\beta a^{\dagger} - \beta^* a}$ is the displacement operator and $\alpha/2$ is the amplitude of the conditioned on-ground displacement induced by the anti-symmetric pulse.
+The conditioned phase space rotation angle $-\chi \tau$ should be very small due to the pulse being much faster than $1/\chi$.
+However, the operation becomes highly conditional when $\alpha$ is set to a large value.
+This conditional-no operation, as discussed in the supplementary, has various applications.
+For bosonic codes, the natural development is an operation equivalent to the standard conditional displacement, thus we want to cancel the conditional rotation.

-The anti-symmetric pulse time $\tau$ is small but finite, 60$\sim$290ns in our experiment.
-During the operation an additional conditional rotation of the phase space of the EM mode by $-\chi\tau$ occurs due to Hamiltonian evolution.
-We cancel the state-dependent rotation of the EM mode using an unconditional $\pi$ rotation on the ancilla.
-We also apply a digital rotation of the frame of the EM mode by $-\chi\tau$ followed by a second anti-symmetric pulse, identical to the first up to a $\pi$ phase.
-All together, up to a local phase, this procedure results in a displacement of the cavity mode conditioned on the ancilla state,
+To cancel the state-dependent rotation of the EM mode we apply an unconditional $\pi$ rotation on the qubit ancilla and perform a digital frame rotation of $-\chi\tau$ to the EM mode.
+The two operations are then followed by a second anti-symmetric pulse, identical to the first up to a minus sign.
+All together, up to a local Z rotation, this procedure results in a displacement of the cavity mode conditioned on the ancilla state.